NEW 2017 REVISED EDITION!

 Designed, revised, and continually sharpened since 2001, the award-winning Latin for Children curriculum continues to be a strong, inviting, and creative program designed to introduce students as young as fourth graders to Latin.
 It incorporates elements that will engage students of every learning style.
 When used as a whole, this series trains students in grammar, vocabulary, and English derivatives in a lively, interactive way that is perfectly suited to students in the grammar stage.
 The Latin for Children series is taught directly to the child and is a perfect choice for teachers and parents, including those who will be learning along with their students.

-Latin for Children Primer A is easy to use, incremental, and filled with clear grammatical explanations written expressly for the student.
-Exercises, tests, and a useful reference section are also included.
+Latin for Children Primer A (Student Edition) is easy to use, incremental, and filled with clear grammatical explanations written expressly for the student.
+Exercises, quizzes, and a useful reference section are also included.
 Lessons teach mnemonic aids (songs, chants) that enable students to learn vocabulary and grammar with ease and delight.
 There are clear explanations of grammar in every chapter, written at the student’s level.
 Guidance is given for both classical and ecclesiastical pronunciations.

 - Clear explanations of grammar in every chapter, written directly to the student

 - Classical and/or ecclesiastical pronunciation